iamhectorsosa/meeseeks/README.md

 }'
 ```

 **Note**: passing `general` as the channel isn't considered a good practice.
 This is only for testing purposes.
 Ideally we want to declare a `channel_id` instead of a `channel_name` for `channel`.
-Here's more on how you can make sure you are [Picking the right conversation](https://api.slack.com/messaging/sending#conversations) (remember to keep in mind additional scopes you may require).
+Here's more on how you can make sure you are [picking the right conversation](https://api.slack.com/messaging/sending#conversations) (remember to keep in mind additional scopes you may require).

 ## Responding to Slash Commands

 **Slash Commands** allow users to invoke your bot by typing a string into the message box (i.e. `/greet`).
-They can also contain a payload of data that your Slack bot can use to respond in whatever way they process that payload.
+They also contain a payload of data that your Slack bot can use to respond in whatever way they process that payload.
 [Here](https://slack.com/help/articles/201259356) is a list of Slack built-in slash commands if you want to review what's possible.

 From **Slash Commands** you are able to click on **Create a New Command** and here's what you'll need (here's an example of mine):